jrmykolyn/goalist/README.md

 gl list
 ```

 `list` may be invoked with the `--only` flag/argument.
-When provided with a series of comma delimited strings, `--only` limits to output of `list` to the the strings provided.
+When provided with a series of comma delimited strings, `--only` limits the output of `list` to the the strings provided.
 Please note that the ID for each goal will always be displayed.

 ```
 gl list --only=title,status